 Anigre

-Anigre hardwood is a golden wood with a slightly pink undertone.
+Anigre hardwood is a golden timber with a slightly pink undertone.
 Its hue varies with age, becoming a deeper, pale yellow tone.
 Anigre has a straight or interlaced wood grain, a consistent texture, and a spontaneous glow.

-However, Anigre wood is not long-lasting and is classified as perishable.
+However, Anigre is not long-lasting and is classified as perishable.
 It is not resistant to insect assaults and can develop tainted with blue fungus during the drying process.

 Makore

 The wood of the Makore tree is pink or reddish-brown, with little difference in lines.
-The wood grain pattern is usually straight, but it can seem wavy or speckled at times.
+The grain pattern is usually straight, but it can seem wavy or speckled at times.

 Boasting its natural sheen, the texture is delicate and uniform.
 The Makore is tough and resistant to pest assaults.

-Makore wood is normally simple to handle, although its interlaced grain might pose issues on a machine.
+Makore is normally simple to handle, although its interlaced grain might pose issues on a machine.
 If Makore gets into touch with iron, it can dull the equipment used on it.

 Sapele